theprimarybrain/theprimarybrain.github.io/_posts/2020-03-08-Toddler-School-Curriculum-Zoo-Themed-Lessons.md

 ![Toddler School3]({{ site.github.url }}/assets/img/Toddler-School-Zoo-Theme-11.jpg)

 Z is for zoo.
-Naturally, we had to do a craft showcasing the letter Z. We built this zebra by pasting the zebra head and tail onto a cut out letter Z. Then, Conner drew the zebra stripes onto the letter z.
+So, naturally, we had to do a craft showcasing the letter Z. We built this zebra by pasting the zebra head and tail onto a cut out letter Z. Then, Conner drew the zebra stripes onto the letter z.

 ![Toddler School3]({{ site.github.url }}/assets/img/Toddler-School-Zoo-Theme-5.jpg)